AnasnasB/laiva_algor/README.md

 Next comes the visualization of the route and the output of coordinates.
 ### To Do
-- Creating an environment for input data
-- Algorithm for Obstacle Channel
 - Algorithm for Collision avoidance
 - Algorithm for Visual Docking
+## In progress
+- Algorithm for Obstacle Channel
 - Algorithm for Speed Gate
+## Done
+- Creating an environment for input data
 - Visualization
-## Done
 ![doge](https://git.io/doge)